canvas-medical/mobile-patient-app/docs/INSTALLATION.md

 ## Installation
-# Development Setup Guide for VivoCare Health Application
+# Development Setup Guide for Mobile Patient Application

-This guide will walk you through the process of setting up the VivoCare Health application on your local machine for development purposes.
+This guide will walk you through the process of setting up the Mobile Patient Applicatio on your local machine for development purposes.

 ## Prerequisites